turbot/flowpipe-mod-aws-thrifty/README.md

 By default the above approach would find the relevant resources and then send a message to your configured [notifier](https://flowpipe.io/docs/reference/config-files/notifier).

-However;  you can request via an [Input Step](https://flowpipe.io/docs/build/input) a corrective action to run against each individual detection result; this behavior is achieved by setting `approvers` either as a variable or for a one-off approach, by passing `approvers` as an argument.
+However;  you can request via an [Input Step](https://flowpipe.io/docs/build/input) a corrective action to run against each detection result; this behavior is achieved by setting `approvers` either as a variable or for a one-off approach, by passing `approvers` as an argument.

 > Note: This approach requires running `flowpipe server` as it uses an `input` step.